threefoldtecharchive/info_manual3/wiki/weblets/weblets_funkwhale.md

 After that is done you can see a list of all of your deployed instances
 ![](img/funkwhale2.png)

-Clicking on visit redirects you to the homepage of your funkwhale instance.
+Clicking on visit redirects you to the homepage of your funkwhale
 ![](img/funkwhale3.png)